-First we will break down the commission charges of both brokers for placing stock and options trades.
-Fidelity Investments, with its regular stock trades costing $7.95, is more expensive than SogoTrade's rate of $3.00 per trade.
-For options trading, Fidelity Investments has a base fee of $7.95, and SogoTrade a base fee of $5.00.
-Contracts are pricier at Fidelity Investments, costing $0.75 versus $0.50 at SogoTrade, a difference of $0.25 per contract.
-Note that flat rate trading is not available everywhere though, so it is important to read the complete commission notes for each broker to know the full breakdown (go to any stock broker review
+To start this comparison, first we will take a look at the broker commission rates for placing regular stock and options trades.
+SogoTrade, with its regular stock trades costing $5.00, is more expensive than Fidelity Investments's rate of $4.95 per trade.
+Looking at trading options, Fidelity Investments's base fee is $4.95 while SogoTrade's is $5.00.
+Each contract then costs $0.65 at Fidelity Investments and $0.50 at SogoTrade for a difference in price of $0.15 per contract.
+Not all brokers charge a flat rate fee per trade though, so it is important to read the full commission notes to know the complete breakdown (go to any online broker review

-page, then click the "Commissions & Fees" tab).
+page, then scroll to the "Commissions Notes" section).

-Finally, by looking at the most popular features and offerings of each broker, we can really see the differences between the two.
-Neither Fidelity Investments and SogoTrade have virtual trading.
-For mobile trading, Fidelity Investments offers the iPhone App, iPad App and Android App while SogoTrade offers the none of these.
-Online banking is also used by many clients, and multiple brokerages provide these services.
-Checking Accounts, Savings Accounts, Debit Cards and Credit Cards are available to clients of Fidelity Investments while SogoTrade offers clients none of these.
-All things considered, when it comes to platform tools, research, and trading via smartphone, Fidelity Investments was rated for Best in Class Platforms & Tools, Best in Class Research and Best in Class Mobile Trading in 2016, while SogoTrade was rated for none of these.
+Lastly, taking a look at popular features and functionality, we can go a bit deeper to really break down the difference of both brokers.
+Fidelity Investments and SogoTrade both have virtual trading.
+Taking a look at mobile trading, Fidelity Investments along with SogoTrade both support the iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Checking Accounts, Savings Accounts, Debit Cards and Credit Cards are offered by Fidelity Investments while SogoTrade offers none of these.
+On the whole, when it comes to tools, research, and trading on the go, Fidelity Investments finished with awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading in 2014, while SogoTrade came up with none of these.

 Overall, Fidelity Investments comes out on top with 4.50 stars over SogoTrade's 3.00 stars.